-The word salvation (Greek: $\sigma\omega\tau\eta \dot{\rho}(\alpha)$ conveys the idea of restoring something or someone to a previous condition, a condition of wholeness, divine purpose, and glorious potential.
+We have seen that salvation entails two different actions: deliverance from one realm and way of life and deliverance unto and even into another realm, the Kingdom of God.
+They who are thus delivered partake of God's salvation.
+The word salvation (Greek: σωτηρία) conveys the idea of restoring something or someone to a previous condition, a condition of wholeness, divine purpose, and glorious potential.

-That being the case, the salvation Jesus has achieved for us looks back to God's original purpose for creating people in the first place, that they might know, love, delight in, obey, honor, and glorify Him in all aspects of their lives - all their relationships, roles, and responsibilities.
+The salvation of Jesus looks back to God's original purpose for creating people in the first place, that they might know, love, delight in, obey, honor, and glorify Him in all aspects of their lives-all their thoughts, affections, and values and all their relationships, roles, and responsibilities.

-God made Adam and Eve good, and the environment in which He placed them, together with them, He declared to be very good.
-In that environment, Adam and Eve were assigned two works: to fill the earth with other humans like themselves, and to develop and guard the garden so that the very-goodness of God would continue, expand, and increase, thus refracting His glory into ever greater sectors of His creation.
+God made Adam and Eve and the environment in which He placed them very good (Gen. 1.31).
+In that environment, Adam and Eve were assigned two works: to fill the earth with other humans like themselves (Gen. 1.26-28), and to exercise dominion over the creation by developing and guarding the garden so that the very-goodness of God would continue, expand, and increase (Gen. 2.15).

-To be saved in Jesus Christ is to be restored to that original wholeness with God, with our fellow human beings, and with the creation and everything in it.
+To be saved in Jesus Christ is to be restored to that original wholeness with God, with other human beings and the creation and everything in it.
+At least, in principle.
 Salvation is a world-focused condition, and not merely a soul-focused or eternity-focused condition.
 The salvation of God, which is unto good works (Eph.
 2.8-10), intends to restore wholeness to the world through restored and whole people in the world who are increasing in knowledge, wisdom, love, and obedience in Jesus Christ.

-Salvation is thus not limited to the soul; the great salvation which is ours in Jesus Christ begins there, in the mind, heart, and conscience of every human being who surrenders to Jesus and is born again into the Kingdom of God.
-And it is not limited to eternity; instead, it issues in a life of restored wholeness here and now, for all aspects of life in the world.
+Salvation is thus not limited to the soul; rather, the great salvation which is ours in Jesus Christ begins there, in the mind, heart, and conscience of every human being who surrenders to Jesus and is born again into the Kingdom of God.
+And salvation is not limited to eternity; instead, it issues in a life of restored wholeness here and now, for all aspects of life in the world.
+The wholeness we and the world enjoy in principle will one day, in the then and there of the new heavens and new earth, be fully and incorruptibly realized.
+For now, we must work out our salvation (Phil.
+2.12) with a view to increasing in God's wholeness-soul, body, and world.

 We have been saved from a condition of separation from God and His good purposes and plan, so that now our souls are being renewed in Christ Jesus unto full and whole restoration, precisely as God originally intended.
-The end of faith in Jesus Christ is that the great salvation He has achieved should flourish throughout the world, beginning in the souls of those who believe.

-Thus, understanding and possessing our great salvation begins by understanding the effects of Christ's salvation on our souls.
+Understanding and possessing our great salvation begins by understanding the effects of Christ's salvation on our soul.